kamskr/ks-player-task/README.md

 ## Sound Wave

-To create sound wave I used simple canvas.
-The wave moves at random speeds only if the song is playing.
+To create the sound wave I used a canvas.
+Wave moves at random speeds only if the song is playing.

 ## Animations